CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ![Escape Machine exploitation matrix](/Pen-testing-blog/assets/images/Escape_machine_exploitation_matrix.png "Figure 1 - Escape machine exploitation matrix")

-### Step 1 — Enumeration
+## Step 1 — Enumeration

 As always, I begin by enumerating the victim’s machine seeking to obtain as much information about OS type and version, open ports, services running on the open ports etc. as possible.
 I will use the **nmap** scanner.

 ### Enumerating with nmap

-I first run a scan to discover open ports (Figure 1) and then run the default set of nmap enumeration scripts and service detection scan only on those open ports for greater efficiency (Figures 2 and 3).
+I first run a scan to discover open ports per Figure 2 and then run the default set of nmap enumeration scripts and service detection scan only on those open ports for greater efficiency as shown in Figures 3 and 4.
 Explanation of flags:

-* /-p — Ports on victim machine to scan
+* -p — Ports on victim machine to scan
-* /-n — Do not resolve DNS
+* -n — Do not resolve DNS
-* /-sC — run default set of nmap enumeration scripts
+* -sC — run default set of nmap enumeration scripts
-* /-sV — Detect services running on the open ports
+* -sV — Detect services running on the open ports
-* /-T4 — Scan in aggressive mode to speed up the scan results
+* -T4 — Scan in aggressive mode to speed up the scan results

 ```bash
 nmap 10.10.11.202 -p- -T4